 Module I: Personal Development

 This Module includes team-building activities and incorporates interactive session on values, manhood and self-sufficiency.
 Fathers are encouraged to consider their own values and how they communicate them to their children, messages that society and their own families send them about what it means to be a man and a father.
 This module also covers how close they are to being able to take care of themselves and their children independently.

 Module II: Life Skills

 This Module includes skill-building sessions on communication, decision-making, and dealing with stress.
 A key theme in this module is that the ability of individuals to live satisfying, productive lives depends largely on their effectiveness as communicators and decision-makers.

 Module III: Responsible Fatherhood

 (Working with Men on Parenting Skills).
 This Module is the heart of the curriculum, focusing on the important role that fathers play in the lives of their children.
 Topics covered include the roles and responsibilities of fatherhood, the impact fathers have on the way their children develop, what to expect from children at different stages of development, how to have a positive influence on children, how to handle the daily needs of children, and how to discipline children in an effective way.
 There is also a session that explains how the child support enforcement system works, and provides a forum for developing strategies to successfully navigate the system.

 This Module explores ways to communicate effectively and considers differences in male and female styles of communication, how to have a more positive relationships, and how to manage anger and resolve conflicts.
 Thus, helping Fathers and Mothers work more cooperatively and effectively together to raise their children.

 This Module emphasizes awareness of potential health problems, suggests ways to take charge of one’s own health, replaces myths that men may hold about sexuality and substance abuse with facts, and provides skills for reducing sexual risks.

-Sponsored by the Richmond Family and Fatherhood Initiative and the Richmond City Health District.
+Sponsored by the Virginia Family and Fatherhood Initiative and the Richmond City Health District.